Lots of computers and gamers at the DreamHack digital festival.

 ’We’ve got demand, capital, ways to reach the audience and countless game ideas.
 But there’s a limit to our production capacity.
 The Swedish game industry could grow even faster.’

 Sounds like there are work opportunities in Sweden, if you’re a developer willing to move.
-Fancy bringing your foreign perspective?
+Fancy bringing your foreign perspective to gaming in Sweden?